persapiens/Course/Workshops/CM.md

 Install [vagrant](https://www.vagrantup.com/downloads.html).

+You will also need a [virtual machine provider](https://docs.vagrantup.com/v2/providers/).
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is recommended provider.
+If you're using Mac OS X, it is recommended you get the [latest test builds](https://www.virtualbox.org/wiki/Testbuilds).

-Initialize a virtual machine.
-A list of virtual machine providers can be found [here](https://atlas.hashicorp.com/boxes/search).
+Initialize a virtual machine. `hashicorp/precise32` is one default image.
+A list of other virtual machine images can be found [here](https://atlas.hashicorp.com/boxes/search).

     vagrant init hashicorp/precise32